isbeorn/nina.docs/docs/tabs/options/platesolving.md

     ## Plate Solver Settings

 11. **Plate Solver Settings Selection**
-    * This menu displays the currently supported platesolvers in NINA
+    * This menu displays the currently supported platesolvers in N.I.N.A.
     * Clicking on each entry will display the corresponding solvers' settings to the right (10)

 12. **Platesolver Settings**